ChefsSlaad/foundry_swag_docker/README.md

 What this does is tell your provider that you would like to forward trafic for www.yourdomain.com and yourdomain.com to the ip address 100.100.100.1.
 The provider will the tell other DNS servers that whenever someone asks for the adresses you specified, they should forward likewise.
 Those providers tell other providers, etc. etc. This is called propagation. this is quite fast, but the internet is a big place, so it still takes a couple of hours before all DNS servers are aware of your new domain name.
-* test that the domain forwards to the correct IP
-  * go to www.mxtoolbox.com/DNSLookup.aspx
-  * enter your domain name
-  * verify that it resolves to your IP address.
-If it doesnt, wait a bit and try again.

 ### duckdns(the cheap and easy option)
 * create an account with duckdns.org
 * enter the domainname you want to register
 * duckdns will look up your public IP and fill that in.
 If it's incorrect for whatever reason, fill in the correct ip adress

+### Test
-* test that the domain resolves to the correct IP
+test that the domain resolves to the correct IP
   * go to www.mxtoolbox.com/DNSLookup.aspx
   * enter your domain name
   * verify that it resolves to your IP address.
 If it doesnt, wait a bit and try again.